 Candidate photos should be a head and shoulders only, in colour and with nothing else in the photo, that is no hats, sunglasses, pets, external objects or impediments, or other people.
-If necessary the Electoral Officer will crop the photo to meet these requirements.
+If necessary the electoral officer will crop the photo to meet these requirements.

 Electronic copies of photos should be scanned as a jpeg at a minimum of 600 dpi.
-Please direct any questions about the format of photos and statements to the Electoral Officer.
+Please direct any questions about the format of photos and statements to the electoral officer.

-Candidates must ensure that all nomination documents including the candidate profile statement and photo are with the Electoral Officer by noon Friday 12 August 2022.
+Candidates must ensure that all nomination documents including the candidate profile statement and photo are with the electoral officer by noon 1 August 2025.

-Duties, powers and responsibilities of Electoral Officers
+Duties, powers and responsibilities of electoral officers

-Where an Electoral Officer is not satisfied that a CPS complies with section 61(2) and (3), they must, under section 61(4), return the CPS to the candidate specifying the concerns and reasons for them and the period within which an amended CPS may be resubmitted.
+Where an electoral officer is not satisfied that a CPS complies with section 61(2) and (3), they must, under section 61(4), return the CPS to the candidate specifying the concerns and reasons for them and the period within which an amended CPS may be resubmitted.

-A candidate will be treated as having failed to provide a CPS if section 61(4) applies and he/she fails to submit an amended CPS within the period specified by the Electoral Officer, or submits an amended CPS, which, in the Electoral Officer's opinion, still fails to comply with section 61(2) and (3).
+A candidate will be treated as having failed to provide a CPS if section 61(4) applies and they fail to submit an amended CPS within the period specified by the electoral officer, or submits an amended CPS, which, in the electoral officer's opinion, still fails to comply with section 61(2) and (3).

-It is important to note that under section 61(6), the Electoral Officer is not required to verify or investigate any information in a CPS and may include in or with any CPS a disclaimer concerning the accuracy of the information therein.
+It is important to note that under section 61(6), the electoral officer is not required to verify or investigate any information in a CPS and may include in or with any CPS a disclaimer concerning the accuracy of the information therein.

-The Electoral Officer is not liable in relation to:
+The electoral officer is not liable in relation to: